iai-callgrind/iai-callgrind/docs/src/benchmarks/binary_benchmarks/configuration/sandbox.md

 A `Sandbox` can help mitigating differences in benchmark results on different machines.
-As long as `$TMP_DIR` is unset or set to `/tmp`, the temporary directory has a constant length on unix machines (with the exception of android which uses `/data/local/tmp`).
+As long as `$TMP_DIR` is unset or set to `/tmp`, the temporary directory has a constant length on unix machines (except android which uses `/data/local/tmp`).
 The directory itself is created with a constant length but random name like `/tmp/.a23sr8fk`.